 From The Lesbrary, Have you ever thought to yourself, “Is there any way I can be more lesbian?”
-In my case, I would have to answer “not really” to that, but this post showed me how the ownership of certain books could possibly make me feel even more lesbian than I do already.
+This post showed me how the ownership of certain books could possibly make me feel even more lesbian than I do already.

 From Flavorwire, Robert Maplethorpe’s portraits of cultural icons .
 I particularly like his portraits of Patti Smith and Debbie Harry – I think the naked woman holding the gigantic snake looks a little tense though.

 From Tor.com, Don your tights, glitter and goblin horns, it’s Labyrinth day.
 I loved Labyrinth when I was a kid.
 It’s actually playing at a local cinema next month and we are so going to see it.

 Jess McCabe has started writing a series called Murder, She Blogged on the representation of detectives, police and crime in pop culture from a feminist perspective.
 That sounds awesome to me.
 The first post is on the ill-fated series Mrs Columbo, which I never watched but which stared Kate Mulgrew who I later came to love in her role as Star Trek: Voyager’s Captain Janeway.

 From Womanist Musings, The Problem with Urban Fantasy Fandom (and why we need to critique Buffy the Vampire Slayer).
 Much as I love Buffy, and have been watching it addictively recently, I do think this show can stand to be critiqued on many levels.